bootdotdev/blog/content/misc/top-web-development-languages.md

 If you are someone [looking to break into the industry](https://boot.dev/), the first step is to learn and understand the different programming languages and the unique purposes they serve.

-There are _hundreds_ of different programming languages in use today, however, the eight we’ll be exploring in the list below are some of the most widely-used and in-demand for an array of job titles, namely software development, mobile development, and game development.
+There are _hundreds_ of different programming languages in use today, however, the eight we'll be exploring in the list below are some of the most widely-used and in-demand for an array of job titles, namely software development, mobile development, and game development.

-In this article we’ll compare and contrast:
+In this article we'll compare and contrast:

 - What each language or framework _is_
 - How easy it is to learn
-- Where and how it’s most widely used
+- Where and how it's most widely used

 First, let's recap the difference between a _language_ and a _framework_.
 A language is syntax, grammar, semantics (and sometimes a core library) that implementers are required to support.
 A framework is an additional cohesive set of code that provides high-level tools for programming in any given language.